mpboddie/TipsyBrewPourOver/README.md

 Current schematic is below (keep in mind I'm focused on the software at the moment and have already used the missing assorted hardware on MkI):
 ![Schematic](https://github.com/mpboddie/TipsyBrewPourOver/blob/mkII-ESP32/schematics/PORmkII.png)
+The 10μF capacitor that is bridging GND and 3.3v may not be necessary, but for some ESP32 boards it will prevent the brownout error.
+The resistor on the DS18B20 is 4.7k Ω.